AT&T Business TOBR Help att.com/tobr

 - Move a line from one AT&T Business account to another AT&T Business account.

-- Consolidate lines from multiple AT&T Business accounts into one business account.
+- Consolidate lines from multiple AT&T Business accounts into one account.

 - Move lines between related businesses, locations, or entities that each have their own AT&T Business account.